 • Soak the rice in water.
 Rinse the rice well and place it in a bowl.
 Cover the rice with water and allow it to soak for 15 minutes while you work on other things.
 You should be able to break a grain of rice easily.
 Drain well.

 • Make the spice rub.
-In a small bowl, mix the spices, salt and pepper.
+In a small bowl, mix the smoked paprika, garlic powder, salt, black pepper, and cayenne pepper.

 • Season the chicken.
-Pat the chicken dry and season with the spice rub, be sure to lift the chicken skins and apply some of the spice rub underneath (this is important for flavor).
+Pat the chicken dry and season with the spice rub, both on top of and under the skin.

 • Brown the chicken on both sides.
 In a 5-quart braiser pan (or a large deep skillet with a cover), heat 1 tablespoon extra virgin olive oil over medium-high heat until shimmering but not smoking.
 Carefully add the chicken and brown deeply on both sides.
 Remove the chicken and set it aside on a plate for now.